aerogear/graphback/docs/datasync/intro.md

 ## Installation

-The Graphback Data Synchronization package provides schema plugins as well as data sources for all supported data synchronization patterns.
+The Graphback Data Synchronization package provides schema plugins as well as data sources for all supported data synchronization features.

 ```bash
 npm install @graphback/datasync